LCHeffernan/music-library/README.md

 ___

 ## Download and setup.
 This project has the following dependencies: JavaScript, Express and MySQL2 and additional dev dependencies Mocha, Chai, Supertest, Dotenv, Nodemon.
-You will need to have MySQL running in a docker container on your machine.
-To use the database you can use [Postman](https://www.postman.com/)  To download the project:
+You will need to have MySQL running in a [docker](https://www.docker.com/?utm_source=google&utm_medium=cpc&utm_campaign=search_emea_brand&utm_term=docker_exact&gclid=CjwKCAjw6raYBhB7EiwABge5Kn0-PeLbzCirw11gOzKbacmNwycp6EqOZcpI3DOh0FQRob7OTECjpxoCmt0QAvD_BwE) container on your machine.
+To use the database you can use [Postman](https://www.postman.com/).
+To download the project:
 * Fork the repository.
 * Clone down your fork using ```git clone```.
 * Change directory into your cloned folder and run ``` npm install ```.
-* Run ``` npm i -S express ```.
+* Run ``` npm i -S express mysql2```.
-* Run ``` npm i -D nodemon mocha chai supertest```. if you want to use make changes to the code and run the tests.
+* Run ``` npm i -D dotenv nodemon mocha chai supertest```. if you want to make changes to the code and run the tests.
 * To start the app run ```npm start```.

 ## Using the music library
 To start you will need to create at least 1 artist.
-Using Postman send a POST request to the route ```localhost:3000/artist``` with the follow JSON body.
+Using Postman send a POST request to the route ```localhost:3000/artist``` with the following JSON body.
 ```
 {
     "name": "<artist name>",